surma/surma.dev/content/things/omt-for-three-xr.md

 }
 ```

 One additional adjustment is the fact that `InstanceMesh` expects an array of 4x4 matrices instead of just the position.
 To accommodate this, we need to grow buffers we send from the worker to ~5 times the original size — from 3 floats per ball to 16 floats per ball.
 Luckily, this has no measurable impact on performance due to how fast `ArrayBuffer`s are to copy.
-At the same time, the switch to instanced rendering freed up our main thread dramatically (which will not surprise anyone with GL experience):
+At the same time, the switch to instanced rendering freed up our main thread dramatically (which won’t surprise anyone with OpenGL experience):

 <figure>
   <img src="trace-omt-main-instanced.png">
-  <figcaption>Rendering 2000 balls costs 1ms on the Oculus Quest when using instanced rendering.</figcaption>
+  <figcaption>The cost of rendering 2000 balls went from 13ms to 1ms on the Oculus Quest by using instanced rendering.</figcaption>
 </figure>

 At this point the main thread is free to render a more complex scene, more balls or whatever you want to do.
 We will have to optimize the way our physics calculations are done to make it enjoyable, but that’s a story for another time.

-If you want to play off-main-thread version of this game, you can check it out [here].
+If you want to play off-main-thread version of this game, you can check it out [here][omt ball].

 ## Conclusion

-I think I had an interesting realization throughout this experiment: If structured cloning is a bottleneck for you, switching to transferables is _not_ the only alternative. `ArrayBuffer`s are so fast to copy that they can make the cost of structured cloning disappear.
-Only if your buffers are _really_ bug will you see a difference between copying and transferring.
+I think I had an interesting realization throughout this experiment: If structured cloning is a bottleneck for you, switching to transferables is _not_ the only alternative. `ArrayBuffer`s are so fast to copy that they might be simple but effective optimizations over JSON-like objects.
+Only if your buffers are _really_ big will you see a difference between copying and transferring.

-Gaming in general but VR specifically doesn’t only seem to benefit from an off-main-thread architecture, it seems to me that it is a requirement.
+Gaming in general and VR specifically doesn’t only seem to benefit from an off-main-thread architecture, it seems to me that it is a requirement.
 Especially for VR it is absolutely critical to keep the render loop going to avoid making your users unwell.
 With more and more VR devices coming to the market, the spectrum of performance metrics will widen, just like it did for mobile phones.
 The amount of time of your code takes will become more and more unpredictable.
 Off-main-thread architecture can help you make your app more resilient.

 [threejs]: https://threejs.org/
 [mrdoob]: https://twitter.com/mrdoob